 sudo systemctl disable --now multipathd

 rsyslog — a second logging daemon that duplicates what journald already does.
+Ubuntu installs both by default:

 sudo systemctl disable --now rsyslog

 LXD — a full VM and container manager installed via snap.
-Not needed when you’re
+Not needed when you're using Docker:

 sudo snap remove lxd

-Removing LXD also removes the core18 and core20 snap bases it depended on,
+Removing LXD also removes the core18 and core20 snap bases it depended on, freeing several hundred MB of disk space.

 Verify memory after tuning